Website privacy and cookies

 Data protection officer

-Norfolk County Council appoints a data protection officer who coordinates Data Protection across the Council and can be contacted by writing to:
+Norfolk County Council has appointed a data protection officer in accordance with the GDPR.
+The data protection officer can be contacted by writing to:

 The Data Protection Officer